 Adjustment layers work like masks and will apply various effects for you on sections of an image but without actually affecting the image itself.
 In our example, with the selection already made, let's add that adjustment layer with Layers > Adjustment Layers > Levels.
-This will add this maks in the Layers palette, where the white area is where the effect will be applied and the black sections will not get the effect at all.
+This will add this mask in the Layers palette.
+The white area is where the effect will be applied and the black sections will not get the effect at all.

 This will yield the exact same result as if you applied the effect directly to the photo, except for a couple of details.

 Here is our photo, with the simplest correction using the Adjustment layer.